 Now you will see an interface similar to the screenshot below (the screenshot shows a rule that has already been added):

-Rule Name: Fill in a clear and understandable name, such as „Block Access to Non-existent PHP Files“.
+Rule Name: Fill in a clear and easy-to-understand name, such as „Block Access to Non-existent PHP Files“.

 Rule Configuration: This is the core of our rule.
 You can manually enter it as shown in the screenshot, or directly click „Edit Expression“ and then copy and paste the following command into the edit box.